irina08/MochaProjectGH/README.md

 - **howMuchILoveYou()**, which takes the number of petals in the flower and returns phase according the number of last petal.
 Return string 'No petals' if petals <= 0;
 - **factorial()**, which calculates factorial for a given input.
-If input is below 0 or above 12 it throw an exception of type ArgumentOutOfRangeException;
+If input is below 0 or above 12 it returns -1;
 - **function greet()**, which takes a parameter 'language' (always a string), and returns a greeting - if we have it in our database.
 By default language is English if the language is not in the database, or in the event of an invalid input;